Philadelphia Flyers: From highs to lows (2004–2014)

 With the NHL preparing for looming labor unrest, the Flyers let their leading scorer, Mark Recchi, leave for Pittsburgh during the off-season.
 Unsure about the future, the Flyers were unsure about his worth.
 The NHL lockout forced the cancellation of the 2004–05 NHL season.
 The Flyers were one of the more active teams once the NHL lockout came to an end.
 Replacing the high-profile names of Amonte, LeClair and Roenick were superstar Peter Forsberg, along with defensemen Derian Hatcher and Mike Rathje, as well as several players from the Calder Cup-winning Philadelphia Phantoms.
 When all was said and done, the team had experienced a turnover of nearly two-thirds of the roster.

 The Flyers began the 2005–06 NHL season with lofty expectations.
 Despite being hampered by injuries prior to and during the season, the Flyers lived up to those expectations in the first half of the season, reaching the top of the league standings in January while simultaneously holding a 10-point lead in the Atlantic Division.
 The Deuces Wild line of Forsberg, Gagne, and Mike Knuble recorded 75, 79 and 65 points respectively while Gagne, with Forsberg feeding him, scored a career-high of 47 goals.
 However, the injuries began to accumulate and take their toll, the most crippling of which was Keith Primeau's season-ending concussion.
 Derian Hatcher served as interim captain for the remainder of the season.
 The Flyers had been first in the league prior to the Olympic break, where an injury to Forsberg occurred.
 All told, the Flyers were third in the NHL with 388 man-games lost to injury, tops amongst playoff teams.
 The second half of the regular season was defined by a record hovering around .500, sending the Flyers on a steady slide in the standings.
-The Flyers fell short of an Atlantic Division title, finishing second by tie-breaker to New Jersey, drawing the fifth seed in the Eastern Conference and a first-round match-up with fourth-seeded Buffalo.
+The Flyers fell short of an Atlantic Division title, finishing second by tie-breaker to New Jersey, drawing the fifth seed in the Eastern Conference and a first-round matchup with fourth-seeded Buffalo.
 The Flyers lost the series in six games.

 The Flyers' 40th anniversary season turned out to be the worst in franchise history.
 The Flyers traded Michal Handzus to Chicago, lost Kim Johnsson to free agency and Eric Desjardins and team captain Keith Primeau retired in the off-season.
 Peter Forsberg replaced Primeau as team captain, but a chronic foot injury developing in last season's Olympics had him in and out of the lineup throughout the season and limited his effectiveness.
 Eight games into the regular season and with a record of 1–6–1, general manager Bobby Clarke resigned and head coach Ken Hitchcock was fired.
 Assistant coach John Stevens replaced Hitchcock and assistant general manager Paul Holmgren took on Clarke's responsibilities on an interim basis.